ashishkarnad/sandbox/core/README.md

 curl -s http://localhost:4567/settings | jq .
 ```

-With our sandbox server, we can see that we have no active clients, and that Sensu is using RabbitMQ as the transport and Redis as the datastore.
+With the Sensu server, we can see that we have no active clients, and that Sensu is using RabbitMQ as the transport and Redis as the datastore.
 We can see a lot of this same information in the [dashboard datacenter view](http://172.28.128.3:3000/#/datacenters).

 ```json